evdoxiataka/effi_user_study1/README.md

 The folder "data" contains 4 folders:

 ### HomeCreditDataset
-The following files were downloaded from https://www.kaggle.com/competitions/home-credit-default-risk/data
+The following files were downloaded from https://www.kaggle.com/competitions/home-credit-default-risk/data (**Please note** that you need to download these files from this link and add them into this forlder before running any code.
+These files were exceeding the size limits of Github and could not be tracked.)
 - **application_train.csv**: training set that includes the TARGET variable
 - **application_test.csv**: test set that does not include the TARGET variable